NUSGreyhats/lrn2lrn/lessons/lucy-nicholas-xinan_0_x86/lessonplan.md

 ## Binary, Hex, and Endians

 ## How Does A Processor Work
+This is not a computer architecture class.
+I am just going to tell you that a processor has a number of registers that can be used as temporary store of values, and one or more arithmetic and logic units (ALUs) that can perform operations on the registers.

+The processor fetches instructions from the memory, determines what to do, be it adding two numbers or loading data from the memory, and executes it.

 ## Basic Registers
 In x86, there are a lot of registers.
 We will only focus on the ones that we can usually see in assembly codes, including 8 of the 16 general purpose registers and 2 status registers.